mastodon/documentation/content/en/entities/Notification.md

 `admin.sign_up` = Someone signed up (optionally sent to admins)\
 `admin.report` = A new report has been filed\
 `severed_relationships` = Some of your follow relationships have been severed as a result of a moderation or block event\
+`moderation_warning` = A moderator has taken action against your account or has sent you a warning\
 **Version history:**\
 0.9.9 - added\
 2.8.0 - added `poll`\